-Delivery Program and Operational Plan Progress Reports

-Council prepares a bi-annual report detailing its progress in achieving the principal activities and supporting actions detailed in its combined Delivery Program and Operational Plan.

-Quarterly Budget Review Statements

-Within two months of the end of each quarter, Council prepares a Quarterly Budget Review Statement which provides the community with information relating to Council's financial performance and details any proposed amendments to the annual Budget and forward estimates.

-Annual Report

-Within five months of the end of each financial year, Council prepares an Annual Report, which includes a copy of the organisation's audited financial reports.
-The Annual Report details Council's progress in implementing the combined Delivery Program and Operational Plan and includes certain information that is prescribed by the Local Government (General) Regulation 2021 and Government Information (Public Access) Act 2009.
+Delivery Program and Operational Plan Progress Reports Each quarter, Council prepares a report detailing its progress in achieving the principal activities and supporting actions detailed in its combined Delivery Program and Operational Plan.
+Quarterly Budget Review Statements Within two months of the end of each quarter, Council prepares a Quarterly Budget Review Statement which provides the community with information relating to Council's financial performance and details any proposed amendments to the annual Budget and forward estimates.
+Annual Report Within five months of the end of each financial year, Council prepares an Annual Report, which includes a copy of the organisation's audited financial reports.
+The Annual Report Details Council's progress in implementing the combined Delivery Program and Operational Plan and includes certain information that is prescribed by the Local Government (General) Regulation 2021 and Government Information (Public Access) Act 2009.
+State of the Shire Report To be noted by the newly elected Council at the second Council meeting of the new Council term.
+The State of The Shire Report provides an update on Council's progress in implementing the Community Strategic Plan over the term of the Council State of the Environment Report The requirement to prepare a stand-alone state of environment report in the year in which an ordinary election of councillors is to be held is no longer a requirement.
+However, a report on the implementation and effectiveness of council's Community Strategic Plan in achieving its social, environmental, economic, and civic leadership objectives must include the state of its environment.

+2032 VISION FOR THE FUTURE

-State of the Shire Report
+The vision of the Liverpool Plains Shire Council for 2022-2032:

-To be noted by the newly elected Council at the second Council meeting of the new Council term.
-The State of The Shire Report provides an update on Council's progress in implementing the Community Strategic Plan over the term of the Council.

-State of the Environment Report

-The requirement to prepare a stand-alone State of the Environment Report in the year in which an ordinary election of councillors is to be held is no longer a requirement.
-However, a report on the implementation and effectiveness of council's Community Strategic Plan in achieving its social, environmental, economic and civic leadership objectives must include the state of its environment.

-Our Community Strategic Plan

-2032 Vision for the Future

 "We aspire to have a great rural lifestyle that is inclusive of all cultures with access to quality services and facilities.
-Strong community, council and business leadership.
-Whilst encouraging a thriving economy and sustainable environment to carry us into the future."
+Strong community council and business leadership.
+Whilst encouraging a thriving economy and sustainable environment to carry us on to the future."